hadim/docker-omero/README.md

 To connect to the server with the [OMERO Insight client](http://downloads.openmicroscopy.org/latest/omero5) use `localhost` as a server address and `4064` (by default) for the port.
 You also need to enable the encrypted mode by clicking on the locker image on the login window.

-To connect to the server with the OMERO.web client, go to http://localhost:80 or https://localhost:443 (by default).
+To connect to the server with the OMERO.web client, go to [https://localhost](https://localhost).

 Default admin credentials are `root` and `password`.
 Don't forget to change the password !